 Intel and Motorola have been the innovators in microprocessor design, striving for faster and more efficient processors.
 Such innovations allow computer manufacturers to make smaller, lighter, and quicker computers, laptops, and handheld models.
 As processors get faster and memory increases, computers can process more sophisticated and complicated software programming.

 Two fast-growing trends are cloud computing and mobile computing.
 Cloud computing allows computer users to store applications and data in the “cloud,” or cyberspace, on the Internet, accessing them only as needed from a compatible tablet, handheld, or notebook computer.
-The International Data Corporation, a market research, analysis, and advisory firm, reports that the worldwide public cloud services market reached $160 billion in 2018—up from $45.7 billion in 2013.
-The market is projected to grow at a compound annual growth rate of nearly 22 percent through 2021.
+The International Data Corporation, a market research, analysis, and advisory firm, reports that the worldwide public cloud services market reached $233.4 billion in 2019—up from $160 billion in 2018 and $45.7 billion in 2013.
+The market is projected to grow at a compound annual growth rate of 22.5 percent through 2022.
 Mobile computing has led to a boom in smartphones or handheld computers supported by Wi-Fi technology that allows users to access the Internet and cloud content and programs from anywhere they receive a Wi-Fi signal.
-In 2015, 52.7 percent of the global online population accessed the Internet from their mobile phones, according to Statista, an Internet statistics firm.
-This percentage is expected to grow to 63.4 percent in 2019.
+In 2020, 51.5 percent of the global online population accessed the Internet from their mobile phones, according to Statista, an Internet statistics firm.
+This percentage is expected to grow to 72.6 percent in 2025, according to a report by the World Advertising Research Center, using data from mobile trade body GSMA.
 These trends are key factors driving the evolution of computing devices and the Internet today.

 Other major IT trends include the growing use of the following technologies: